bbglab/intogen-plus/docs/source/boostdm_connection.rst

 DriverSaturation
 ^^^^^^^^^^^^^^^^

-It computes all the possible mutations for a given gene mapping to the canonical transcript.
-It uses VEP v101.
+It computes all the possible mutations for a given gene mapping to the MANE transcript.
+It uses VEP v111.
 Specifically, it considers both the exons of the transcript and intronic sites within 25 bps distance from the intron-exon junctions.

 Filter MNVs
 ^^^^^^^^^^^

 Individual SNVs in adjacent positions reported in the same sample are discarded as potential multiple nucleotide variants (MNVs) that are wrongly called as separate SNVs.

+Parse Profile
+^^^^^^^^^^^^^

+Profile output by ComputeProfile step is parsed in a 96-channel for every trinucleotide context, to ensure consistency and compatibility with BoostDM run.

 ..
 [1] Ferran Muiños, et al. In silico saturation mutagenesis of cancer genes; Nature 2021. (https://doi.org/10.1038/s41586-021-03771-1)